9 Smart Ways to Attract App Users and Boost Downloads

 You want users to remember your app’s name, and at the same time, you want them to quickly figure out what your app is about.
 This can be done with your app’s title.

-If you had just “busuu” in the title, it would be too general, and users would not know what the app is about.
+If you had just “Busuu” in the title, it would be too general, and users would not know what the app is about.

 Write a Compelling, Keyword-Rich Description